 Terms and conditions: services (pro-supplier)

-These Terms and Conditions are for the supply of services between businesses, both of whom are within the UK, governed by English law.
-They are not suitable for a business to consumer supply of services.
+Terms and Conditions for the supply of services between businesses, both of whom are within the UK, governed by English law.
 The Terms and Conditions have been prepared more for the benefit of the supplier than the client/customer.

 Read more

-This template document is a standalone contract for the supply of services between businesses, both of whom are within the UK, governed by English law.
-It is not suitable for a business to consumer supply of services.
+Terms and Conditions are for the supply of services between businesses, both of whom are within the UK, governed by English law.

 Why use Terms and Conditions?